zcrayman/tut-rest/5/README.md

         assertEquals(2, order.getItems().size());
     }

-This test will still pass, the Authorization header will simply be ignored by our application as it stands.
-We need to make a *failing* test.
+At the moment this test will still pass as the Authorization header will simply be ignored by our application.
+But following our own rules, ideally you really need to make a *failing* test.

-We do this by creating a request that we know should fail if security is enabled, and check that it does.
-Add in the following, noting that we have corrupted the password to something different to the above, one that we expect to fail.
+You can do this by creating a request that you know should fail if security is enabled, and check that it does.

+Add in the following test method where you will deliberately corrupt the password to something different to the previous `thatOrdersCanBeAddedAndQueried ` test method so that we can expect this request to fail:

     @Test
     public void thatOrdersCannotBeAddedAndQueriedWithBadUser() {